 If you have enough qualifying experience and feel confident in your abilities then take the RYA/MCA Yachtmaster Coastal Certificate of Competence Examination.
 Otherwise, consolidate what you have learnt by undertaking more sailing either on your own yacht, chartering or by joining a course under the Experience & Mile Building programme to gain valuable experience before your next formal course.

-If courses have been scheduled, click the course required below to access the booking page and to check availability.
+If courses have been scheduled they will be listed below, click the course required below to access the booking page and to check availability.

 To receive notification of the new course dates please register using the form on the Home page Home Page.